zalando/logbook/README.md

     .build();
 ```

-Configuring multiple obfuscators of the same type will effectively combine them.
+You can configure as many obfuscators as you want - they will run consecutively.

 #### Correlation